Top 10 Electronic Skateboards of 2018

 The Winboard Panther is the newest addition to our Top 10 list and it’s quickly becoming one of our favorites.
 This thing is built like a premium board and is being sold at borderline budget numbers.
 The only reason it’s not higher on our list (YET) is because the manufacturer is not as reputable as the others and we haven’t put the board through it’s paces to see if the quality compares to the other boards on this list.

-Things To Consider Before Buying Your First Electric Skateboard
+4 Key Questions To Ask Yourself Before Buying Your First Electric Skateboard

 It might seem obvious, but the first thing you should consider before buying an e-board is what you plan on using it for.
 Will this primarily be a method of transportation for you?
 A way to commute to and from work/school that allows you to have a little fun on the side.
 Maybe you want something more challenging that you can master over time as a hobby.
 Or something to ride on solid ground that complements your passion for snowboarding and surfing.
 Maybe the board you’re looking for isn’t even for you.
 Instead it’s a gift for your kid or a significant other.